LITERATURE: GENERAL NON-FICTION

-The grounds for treating a book as non-historical are that its focus is largely on Greek love as an eternal phenomenon rather than on the practise of Greek love in the past, but this distinction becomes hard to draw when the book itself belongs enough to the past that it is uncertain whether it is more useful for illuminating the phenomenon or its past.
+The grounds for treating a book as non-historical are that its focus is largely on Greek love as an eternal phenomenon rather than on the practice of Greek love in the past, but this distinction becomes hard to draw when the book itself belongs enough to the past that it is uncertain whether it is more useful for illuminating the phenomenon or its past.
 Hence, some books in the historical section are also of non-historical interest, especially some of the oldest ones.

 Bentham, Jeremy, Offences Against Oneself: Paederasty, written ca. 1785, but only finally published in the Journal of Homosexuality, (III 4 pp. 389-406 & IV 1 pp. 91-107, both 1978, edited by Louis Crompton).
 Presented for reading here.